deep-diver/llama-up-tmp/README.md

 ## Known issue and tops
 * Please relogin since the user token expires in a few hours, but client does not check frequently.
+* Google login may not work in inapp brower.
+Please use chrome or safari in PC/mobile.
 * Remove chats if you don't want to relase the data publicly.
 Howeve, please try to donate your data for out community.